- Just what constitutes the Equinox And What Is The Equilux?

 - How To Practically Identify The Very Day Of The Equinox:

 For full detailed instructions on how to construct and use this methodolgy, please visit the following website page for making a horizontal sundial http://solar.physics.montana.edu/ypop/Classroom/Lessons/Sundials/dialprint.html where you will see how a simple horizontal shadow plot of the sun can be made and how it identifies when the exact day of the equinox occurs.
-Essentially it requires a piece of paper, arranged to face due north (true north, not magnetic north), and a stick or a plank painted white with a small rod, and a plot made on the hour of the shadow of the sun:
+At its simplest design, it requires a piece of paper, arranged to face due north (true north, not magnetic north), and a stick or a plank painted white with a small rod, and a plot made on the hour of the shadow of the sun:

 Another example of a Shadow Plot , this time the straight chalk line demonstrates the progress of the autumnal equinox shadow plot around 21st September can be seen at this website: http://www.naturalnavigator.com/equinox-shadows/#ixzz29UinNPec